jhill-figma/jhill-figma/README.md

 ## Engineer

-As a child, my two favorite subjects were math and literature.
-I believe my interest in programming comes from the unique way it combines these two fields, using mathematics to solve problems through the medium of code.
+As a kid, I loved math and literature — so to me, software engineering is the perfect union of solving problems with logic and then expressing same ideas through the medium of language.

 I've been working on the **Figma monetization team** recently, building out request access flows and scaling our payments model.